To be a Freemason is to be recognised as a pillar of society and therefore requires that each potential candidate fulfills the following:

 Freemasonry is primarily a male preserve but there are 'Ladies Lodges' within the "Order of Women Freemasons" and whilst unaffiliated to the United Grand Lodge of England, Nottinghamshire has one that meets at West Bridgford Masonic Hall.
 Enquiries can be made by visiting their website https://www.owf.org.uk or on completion of the attached form it will be forwarded to the secretary.

-Having given due consideration to the above, we invite you to complete the Initial Enquiry Form (at the bottom of this page) as a first step in the process.
+Having given due consideration to the above, we invite you to complete the Initial Enquiry Form (on the orange tab above) as a first step in the process.

-On receipt of the completed document, we will pass your details to a senior mason who will, normally within 48 hours, get in touch to invite you to meet him at a Masonic Hall convenient to you.
+On receipt of the completed enquiry form, we will pass your details to a senior mason who will, normally within 48 hours, get in touch to invite you to meet him at a Masonic Hall convenient to you.

 When you meet he will show you the room (Temple) where we hold our meetings and explain what we do and the basic principles of Freemasonry.
 He will also ask you about yourself and answer any question you may have about our organisation.
 We take great care in selecting new members and for this reason, the whole process does take a number of months.
 It is also important to us that you fully appreciate what a life-enhancing experience becoming a Freemason can be and the level of personal commitment expected.